How Actors Can Get an Agent Using Professional Showreels.

 A strong submission email includes:

-Working with experienced showreel makers for actors means your reel does the heavy lifting once that email is opened.
+Working with experienced acting showreel production companies for actors means your reel does the heavy lifting once that email is opened.

 Step 4: Follow Up (But Don’t Be Pushy)